Syed-Bilal-Haider-Engineer/Expense-Tracker/README.md

 - Save data to local storage
 - Vue-toastification for notifications
 - `<script setup>` syntax (Vue 3.2+)
+- Test with the cypress of the application.

 <img src="public/screen.png" width="400" />